lupinelab/vmupdown/README.md

 <br />Sys.PowerMgmt, VM.Audit, VM.PowerMgmt
 - Create 'Permissions' for both /nodes and /vms for the user and role above.
 - Create and API Token for the vmupdown user.
 Copy the token into the token variable in vmupdown.py
-- Fill out the rest of the variables at the top of the vmupdown.py file with values appropriate to your setup:
+- Fill out the variables in config.py with values appropriate to your setup:

+  token = "proxmox-api-token-goes-here"

   nodes - a nested dictionary of nodes, ip addresses, mac addresses & status (NB. "status" should be left blank):
   <br />e.g.